-Ph.D.
-Candidate in Informatics – Complex Systems track – at Indiana University (IN, USA) under supervision of Prof. Luis M. Rocha.
-He is currently a Research Assistant at IU and in 2017 spent a sabbatical year at the Instituto Gulbenkian de Ciência, a life sciences institute in Oeiras, Portugal.
-Rion received a Master in Business Administration and a Bachelor in Management Information Systems from the Universidade Regional de Blumenau (FURB), in Brazil.
-He co-taught the classes Introduction to Informatics at IU; and General Systems Theory, Management Information Systems, and Foundations in Information Systems at FURB as a substitute professor.
-At the time he also managed the Technology Development & Transfer Laboratory (LDTT) from the School of Systems and Computing at FURB where he managed the development of a city-wide solution of electronic health records.
-He is the author of papers in Complex Networks and Systems, Computational Intelligence & Computational Social Science; and papers and book chapters in Business Intelligence.
+I have a Ph.D. in the Complex Networks & Systems track of Informatics from the School of Informatics, Computing & Engineering at Indiana University (IN, USA).
+My PhD advisor was Prof. Luis M. Rocha.
+I am currently a post-doctoral researcher at Instituto Gulbenkian de Ciência, a life sciences institute in Oeiras, Portugal.
+My current work involves the application of complexity science methods to genetic networks, aiming at uncovering genes responsible for human diseases.
+I also maintain an affiliation with IU, where I work as a liaison among three labs, assisting PIs in all phases of an R01 NIH grant.
+I also have a Masters of Business Administration and a Bachelor in Management Information Systems from the Universidade Regional de Blumenau (FURB), in Brazil.
+I co-taught the classes Introduction to Informatics at IU; and General Systems Theory, Management Information Systems, and Foundations in Information Systems at FURB as a substitute professor.
+At the time I also managed the Technology Development & Transfer Laboratory (LDTT) from the School of Systems and Computing at FURB where I managed the development of a city-wide solution of electronic health records.
+I have authored papers in Complex Networks and Systems, Computational Intelligence & Computational Social Science; and papers and book chapters in Business Intelligence.

 R.B.
 Correia, L. Li, L.M.
 Rocha .
 "Monitoring potential drug interactions and reactions via network analysis of Instagram user timeliness".
 Pacific Symposium on Biocomputing.
 21:492-503.